panuta/test-pr/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

 - [ ] I have performed self-review of my own code
-- [ ] I have done code formatting to the code I added
+- [ ] I have done code formatting per project's standard
-- [ ] I have added appropriate comments and logging to the code
+- [ ] I have added appropriate comments and logging
-- [ ] I have added unit tests or integration tests that prove my code works.
+- [ ] I have added unit tests or integration tests
-- [ ] I have checked the PR will not affect the release flow or it will pass the release testing.
+- [ ] All PR checks have passed before merging
 - [ ] Remember to squash commits when merging